-The professional restoration of a DeLorean is no small task, requiring many hours, years of experience and the access to the proper parts.
-The process begins usually with a phone call from a DeLorean owner, sometimes from an owner who realizes their new purchase needs more work than they expected, sometimesfrom an original or long time owner who remembers how their car was when they first got it.
-Either way, they want it right, and they want the job done properly.
+The professional restoration of a DeLorean is no small task.
+It requires many hours of labor, years of experience, and access to the proper parts.
+The process usually starts with a phone call from a DeLorean owner – sometimes from someone who realizes their new purchase needs more work than they expected, sometimes from an original or long-time owner who remembers how their car was when they first got it.
+Either way, they want it right – and that means the job must be done properly.

 The customer will often bring their DeLorean to one of our facilities themselves, but we can also help to arrange transportation of their car to our facility on a carrier if needed (Always load a DeLorean nose-first onto a transporter or trailer to prevent the louvre from breaking off in the wind!).
 We can also help arrange for the car to be delivered back to the customer once the work is complete.